Log House, Hiester House and Market Annex

+The Log House, Hiester House, and Market Annex is an historic, American building that is located in Reading, Berks County, Pennsylvania.

+It was listed on the National Register of Historic Places in 1979.

+History and architectural features

-Log House, Hiester House, and Market Annex is a historic building located at Reading, Berks County, Pennsylvania.
-The Log House was built about 1760, and is a 1 1/2-story, dwelling measuring 25 feet by 30 feet.
+The Log House was built circa 1760, and is a 1 1/2-story, dwelling measuring twenty-five feet by thirty feet.
 The pine logs are chinked with cut stone and mortar, with notch and saddle corner construction.
-The John Hiester House was built about 1820, and is a 2 1/2-story, two-bay brick dwelling measuring 17 feet by 34 feet.
-It is located to the rear of the Log House and both were used for commercial activities in the 19th century.
-To the rear of the Hiester House is the West Reading Market Annex built in 1895.
-It is a brick market house measuring 165 feet long and 30 feet wide.
+The John Hiester House was built circa 1820, and is a 2 1/2-story, two-bay brick dwelling measuring seventeen feet by thirty-four feet.
+It is located to the rear of the Log House; both were used for commercial activities during the nineteenth century.
+The West Reading Market Annex, which was built in 1895, is located to the rear of the Hiester House.
+It is a brick market house measuring 165 feet long and thirty feet wide.
 The complex is the home of The Speckled Hen Cottage Pub and Alehouse.

 It was listed on the National Register of Historic Places in 1979.